 - Regulations and standards governing departmental activities.

-- Current trends and developments in the field of finance, accounting and payroll.
+- Current trends and developments in the field of accounting.

 - Processes for preparing and administering budgets.

 - Automated financial systems and software.